Generative random latent features models and statistics of natural images: Data patterns and distributions of observables

 \subsection{Observable distributions}

 Next, we qualitatively discuss the distribution of correlation coefficients and the spectral density of the ECM, Eq.~(\ref{eq:corr_matrix}).
-We leave a detailed analytical treatment of these distributions for future investigation.
-For simulations, the pairwise correlations between variables are computed from empirically standardized data.
+In the simulations, the pairwise correlations between variables are computed from empirically standardized data.
 These approximate the theoretically standardized random variables in Eq.~(\ref{eq:x_standardised}), whose means and variances we now compute.

 The mean of a product of a zero mean Gaussian and a Dirichlet random variable vanishes.
 Hence, by Eq.~(\ref{eq:mean_x}), the mean of elements $x$ of the data matrix also vanishes

 In Appendix~\ref{app:variance_GaussDirichlet} we evaluate Eq.~(\ref{eq:var_x}) to find the variance: